 Much of the technology that could modernize our court system is readily available today, and waiting for adoption by the courts.
-It’s a move that could pay benefits for both the court system and the public it serves.

 It’s about time we brought Ontario’s civil justice system into the 21st century.
 Government-sponsored attempts to modernized our courts go back as far as the late 1990s, when the world-wide web was still in its infancy, yet here we are in 2016 and “Ontario’s courts remain stuck in a world of fax machines, towering heaps of paper, and personal attendances for even routine court requests,” according to David Sterns, president of the Ontario Bar Association.1